McLeodMoores/xl4j/docs/debugging.md

 ### Optional arguments

-Optional arguments to XL4J functions are provided to functions in the same was as for other Excel functions - if the optional argument is in the middle of a list of arguments, the value can be left empty (e.g. `=FUNC(A1,A2,,,A3)`).
+Optional arguments to XL4J functions are provided in the same way as for other Excel functions.
+If the optional argument is in the middle of a list of arguments, the value can be left empty (e.g. `=FUNC(A1,A2,,,A3)`).
 If the last argument is optional, then either `=FUNC(A1,A2,)` or `=FUNC(A1,A2)` will work.

 The `withMonthOffset` function in our schedule adjuster takes an optional argument (the number of days per month).
 This function works if we provide a value for this field: